galasa-dev/cli/docs/generated/galasactl_runs_get.md

       --format string   output format for the data returned.
 Supported formats are: 'summary', 'details' or 'raw' (default "summary")
   -h, --help            help for get
-      --name string     the name of the test run we want information about
+      --name string     the name of the test run we want information about --result string   the result of the test run we want information about
 ```

 ### Options inherited from parent commands